AVSLab/basilisk/docs/Vizard.md

 ## Space Vehicle States
+The following sections describe the basic user interface elements of Vizard.
+Some settings can be set via a Basilisk script as discribed in the [scripting support page](@ref vizardSettings).

 ### Basic Position and Orientation
 Vizard is able to show the position and orientation of the spacecraft being simulated.
 If one or more planets are being modeled, then the spacecraft is show relative to the nearest planet.